GRCHive/grchive/README.dev.md

 - `RABBITMQ_USER`: The username to use to connect to the RabbitMQ server in the Docker container.
 - `RABBITMQ_PASSWORD`: The password to use to connect to the RabbitMQ server in the Docker container.
 - `RABBITMQ_HOST`: The hostname/IP address of the RabbitMQ server to connect to.
 - `RABBITMQ_PORT`: The port the RabbitMQ server is listening on.
+For non-TLS connections, this should be 5672 and for TLS connections this should be 5671.
+- `RABBITMQ_TLS`: Whether to use TLS to connect to the RabbitMQ server.
+- `RABBITMQ_ROOT_CA_CRT`: Path to the root certificate used for the RabbitMQ server.

 ### PostgreSQL